Richard Sydgrave

 Richard Sydgrave or Segrave (died 1425) was an Irish judge who held office as Chief Baron of the Irish Exchequer and served as deputy to the Lord Chancellor of Ireland.
-His family became among the foremost landowners in County Meath, and also held lands at Carlingford, County Louth.
+His family became among the foremost landowners in County Meath, and also held lands at Newry and at Carlingford, County Louth.

 An earlier member of the Seagrave family, Stephen, had been Archbishop of Armagh 1323–1333; The exact relationship between the two men is unclear.
-Richard was custodian of the See of Armagh in 1404.
+Richard was the custodian of the See of Armagh in 1404.
+In 1405 he was granted lands in Newry which had been forfeited by the previous owners for rebellion: the Patent Roll however notes that "Richard will not be sufficient to sustain them without aid".
+He was also granted lands at Burtonstown, near Navan.